lisawagner/easy-eats/README.md

 [TODO: build out theme arrays with primary color, secondary, etc and with different background patterns and font choices]

 ### `Light & Dark Modes`
+Chose mode icons from google fonts icons and downloaded the svgs.
+In the themeContext I added a default mode and then created a `ToggleMode` component.

 ### `Light & Dark Mode Styles`